zeroknowledgediscovery/zedwiki/coap.md

 # education

-make sure they get reviews of classes.
++ make sure they get reviews of classes.
++ off a year from the norm.
++ have yoyr department explain that.